 Officially known as the very long-winded “Jardins de l’Archipel des Berges de Seine – Niki-de-Saint-Phalle”, these floating islands are a convenient and central summer fix.
 They have deck chairs, a greenhouse and you can even lay on a bed of ropes, because what else do you really want to do in Paris?
 More info.

-And for more summer in the city tips, stay in the loop with Messy Nessy’s Paris on instagram.
+And for more summer in the city tips, Don’t be a Tourist in Paris awaits.